-Water heater, furnace and refrigerator exterior doors need to be kept clean and free of obstructions while the appliances (if so equipped) are in use.
-Inspect the refrigerator and holding tank vents for blockages from bird or insect nests, spiderwebs, leaves, etc.
+Water heater, furnace and exterior doors need to be kept clean and free of obstructions while the appliances (if so equipped) are in use.
+Inspect all exterior vents for blockages from bird or insect nests, spiderwebs, leaves, etc.

 As with the surface of any roof, a rubber roof can be very slippery, especially when wet.
 If you go up on your roof we recommend extreme caution and suggest that you navigate the roof on your hands and feet.
 This distributes the weight more evenly and helps reduce the possibility of falling.